michel1991/ocp-java-11/modulars/COMMAND.md

 Options A, B, and D are correct because the -module-path option is available on javac, java, and jdeps.
 Option F is correct because -p is equivalent for the javac and java commands.
 The jdeps command does not allow the short form.

+#### What statements are true about requires mandated java.base?
+(Choose two.)
+*  A. This output is expected when running the java --list-modules command.
+*  B. This output is expected when running the java --show-module-resolution command.
+*  C. This output is expected when running the jdeps command.
+*  D. This output is expected when running the jmod command.
+*  E. All modules will include this in the output.
+*  F. Some modules will include this in the output.

+The jdeps command outputs requires mandated java.base except when run in summary mode, making option C correct.
+Since this module is an implicit dependency in all modules, option E is also correct.

+### Which of the following statements are true?
+(Choose two.)
+*  A. It is a good practice to add the --add-exports option to your java command.
+*  B. It is a permitted, but not recommended, to add the --add-exports option to your java command.
+*  C. There is no --add-exports option on the java command.
+*  D. It is a good practice to add the --add-requires option to your java command.
+*  E. It is permitted, but not recommended, to add the --add-requires option to your java command.
+*  F. There is no --add-requires option on the java command.

+Nb: command to display info is (java -X, java --help-extra) It is recommended to specify all exports directives in the module-info file.
+While it is legal to use the --add-exports option, it is not recommended, making option B correct.
+You do not need to know how to use it for the exam, just that it is not a good idea.
+There is no equivalent option for requires, making option F correct.